aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 ![protocol](img/protocol.jpg)
 <!--
-TO DO: find a better picture of the sequencing being done?
+TO DO: find a better picture of the read going trhough the pore?
 -->

 For **PacBio** sequencing (or **SMRT** sequencing), hairpin-form adapters (SMRTbell) are ligated on both sides of double-stranded DNA fragments, forming a circular sequence.
 Circular sequences attach to the bottom of theSMRT cell wells, and are continuously read, and a movie is recorded.
 Nowadays, the total length of movie allows to record up to 75,000 nucleotide basecalls.
 This implies that short DNA fragments will be read many times, while long fragments may be read just one or twice.
 The complete sequence is called a *polymerase* read.
 After the adapter sequences are removed, the sequence is split into *subreads*.
 The consensus of subreads is called a *circular consensus read* or *read of insert*.